ChasingUX/react/README.md

-# react
+# GitHub-React
-test react stuff, ok?
+Lets test the github API using react.js